 What are the benefits of sensory play for 5 year olds?

-Sensory play develops motor skills such as lifting, grabbing, dumping, and object manipulating.
+Sensory play develops motor skills such as lifting, grabbing, dumping, and object manipulation.